Ruth Westheimer

 Westheimer proved to have a real genius for communicating joy in human sexuality while at the same time informing her audiences about responsibility, sexually transmitted diseases, and safe sex.
 The diminutive woman with her appealing accent was equally successful on television.
 She hosted her own program—variously called Good Sex! with Dr. Ruth Westheimer, The Dr. Ruth Show, and Ask Dr. Ruth—but her national reputation came from appearances on such network programs as Nightline, CBS Evening News, the Tonight Show, and Late Night with David Letterman.

 In 1983, Westheimer published her first book, Dr. Ruth’s Guide to Good Sex.
-Since then, she has written more than forty others, including her autobiographical works All in a Lifetime (1987) and Musically Speaking: A Life through Song (2003).
+She later wrote more than forty others, including her autobiographical works All in a Lifetime (1987) and Musically Speaking: A Life through Song (2003).

 As David Biale asked, “What does it mean for America’s best-known sex therapist to make Judaism the basis of a contemporary sex ethic?
 If Freud had claimed to have created the science of sexuality by destroying the ‘illusion’ of religion, Dr. Ruth reverses the course: It is precisely on the basis of religion—Judaism—that a truly healthy contemporary science of sexuality might be constructed.”